ARMmbed/mbed-os-example-tls/README.md

 In addition following examples demonstrate the Mbed TLS opaque keys feature using hardware crypto engine [ATECC508A](https://github.com/ARMmbed/mbed-os/tree/feature-opaque-keys/features/atcryptoauth/README.md).
 * [pk_sign](./pk_sign/README.md): create signature using opaque keys and verify in software.
 * [pk_verify](./pk_verify/README.md): create and verify signature using opaque keys.
-* [tls-client-with-client-authentication](./tls-client-with-client-authentication/README.md): similar to the tls-client example.
-Except it demonstrates client authentication and opaque keys.
+* [tls-client-with-client-authentication](./tls-client-with-client-authentication/README.md): downloads a file from an HTTPS server with client authentication.
+The client authentication key can be an opaque key.

 # Getting started